Chart Color Schemes

 Infrastructure

-Mount Barker Surrounds has emerging levels of nearby infrastructure activity, ranking in the 24thth percentile nationally
+Mount Barker Surrounds has emerging levels of nearby infrastructure activity, ranking in the 34thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 31 projects likely to impact the area.
-Notable projects include Glenlea Mount Barker Estate, River Road Junction Improvements, New Mount Barker Hospital, and Cedar Woods Mount Barker Masterplanned Community (SA).
+AreaSearch identified 31 projects likely impacting the area.
+Key projects include Glenlea Mount Barker Estate, River Road Junction Improvements, New Mount Barker Hospital, and Cedar Woods Mount Barker Masterplanned Community in South Australia.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.